In this section

-No. Parents or legal guardians cannot use their child's activation code or login to their child's portal account to view their health information.
+No. Parents or legal guardians cannot use their child's activation code or log into their child's portal account to view their health information.
 You must apply separately for a My RCH Portal activation code by completing a

 Parent/legal guardian request for proxy access form.

-To cancel ('deactivate') your My RCH Portal account, please complete and return the relevant form below:
+To cancel (deactivate) your My RCH Portal account, please complete and return the relevant form below:

 The information in My RCH Portal comes directly from you or your child's RCH medical record.
 This information is added and updated by the clinicians you see at RCH.

-Speak with your doctor at your next hospital visit or update information about your health issues, medication or allergies in My RCH Portal.
+Speak with your doctor at your next hospital visit or update information about your health issues, medications or allergies in My RCH Portal.
 Your doctor will discuss these updates with you at your next hospital visit.

-No. Your full medical history is not be available through the portal but more information will appear over time.
+No. Your full medical history is not be available through the portal, but more information will appear over time.

 Send your updated contact details to us through the 'Contact us' page in the portal.